 Attention: the original is vectorized; the image here is in bitmap (PNG), and therefore inevitably of lower quality.

 After gluing the new ballast — which is actually the real chassis — on the chassis with super glue (because I have given up the double-sided adhesive), I fix the body with two 2.2 × 5 Parker screws.
-The drawbar bases are then secured to the chassis using M2 screws, interposing the 2 mm thick wedges (attention: modification, see below), without tightening too much.
+The drawbar bases are then secured to the chassis using M2 screws, interposing the 2 mm thick spacers (attention: modification, see below), without tightening too much.
 The drawbar must slide without any hard point.

 This equipment, which partially covers the drawbars, can only be assembled at the end.